navinthenapster/socket_io-example/README.md

 # socket_io-example
 Creating websockets in node and python.
 Using socket.io in node and flash_socket_io in python.
-Websockets keeps the rpc connection alive
+Websockets keeps the rpc connection alive.

+Releasing Soon.